Battle of Chapultepec: Scott's campaign to take Mexico City

-Scott had taken a risk by marching inland from the port of Veracruz, going beyond his supply lines.
-He fought a major battle at Cerro Gordo, but encountered virtually no resistance in capturing Mexico's second-largest city, Puebla.
-He then pushed further toward the capital.
-Scott avoided the direct route from Puebla to Mexico City because the road was heavily defended at El Peñon.
-Instead, he cut a road looping south of Lake Chalco and Lake Xochimilco to the town of San Agustín.
+Scott marched inland from the port of Veracruz, going beyond his supply lines, which was seen as risky.
+He had fought a major battle at Cerro Gordo but had encountered little resistance in capturing Mexico's second-largest city, Puebla.
+After his win, he made his way to Mexico City.
+Scott avoided the direct route from Puebla to Mexico City due to the heavily defended road to El Peñon.
+Instead, he took a shortcut, looping south of Lake Chalco and Lake Xochimilco to the town of San Agustín.
 The Mexican defenders blocked the route to the capital at Hacienda of San Antonio, with marshes to their north and a lava field to the south, known as the Pedregal.
-General Gideon Johnson Pillow's division cut a road for artillery through the Pedregal to engage the entrenched Mexican forces under General Gabriel Valencia at Contreras on 20 August.
-The Mexicans were routed and the U.S. forces pressed on.
-Santa Anna fortified the ex-convent at Churubusco, with fierce fighting there.
-A 2-week armistice followed the battle.
+General Gideon Johnson Pillow's division cut a road for artillery through the Pedregal to engage the entrenched Mexican forces under General Gabriel Valencia at Contreras on the 20th of August.
+The Mexicans were rerouted and the U.S. forces pressed on.
+Santa Anna fortified the ex-convent at Churubusco and fierce fighting took place.
+A two-week armistice followed the battle and even though it was an American win, the losses were heavy on both sides.

-On September 8, 1847, in the costly Battle of Molino del Rey, U.S. forces had managed to drive the Mexicans from their positions near the base of Chapultepec Castle guarding Mexico City from the west, but Army engineers were still interested in the southern causeways to the city.
+On September 8, 1847, Scott ordered William Worth to use his force of 3,250 men against the Molino del Rey building, approximately 1,000 yards from the castle itself.
+This was known as the costly Battle of Molino del Rey, where U.S. forces had managed to drive the Mexicans from their positions near the base of Chapultepec Castle guarding Mexico City from the west.
+Around 2,000 Mexican soldiers were killed or wounded in this battle.
+Army engineers surveyed the land to find the southern causeways to the city as they were still 1,000 yards from Mexico City, and both causeways led to Chapultepec castle.
 General Scott held a council of war with his generals and engineers on September 11.
-Scott was in favor of attacking Chapultepec, and only General David E. Twiggs agreed.
-Most of Scott's officers favored the attack through the southern gates, including Captain Robert E. Lee.
-A young lieutenant, P. G. T. Beauregard, gave a speech that persuaded General Franklin Pierce to change his vote in favor of the western attack.
+Mexico City was fortified with a series of canals and gates serving as customs checkpoints and Scott favored attacking Chapultepec; and only General David E. Twiggs agreed.
+This was because it would offer a less hazardous route to the capital compared to the heavily fortified southern gates.
+However, the majority of Scott's officers favored the attack through the southern gates, including Captain Robert E. Lee.
+A young lieutenant, P. G. T. Beauregard, gave a speech that persuaded General Franklin Pierce to change his vote in favor of the Western attack.
 Given that Mexican forces defended fortified positions tenaciously and had inflicted severe casualties on U.S. forces at Molino del Rey and Cerro Gordo, the decision to attack Chapultepec was not taken lightly.